Bug report #9431

-#1 Updated by Andreas Neumann over 7 years ago
+#1 Updated by Andreas Neumann almost 9 years ago

 Jeremy - I am not the developer of this feature.
 But yes - currently, the tables are all fetched to the client and then the relationship is built on the client.
 This is necessary because QGIS supports also file-based data sources.